max-simon/display-posts-shortcode/README.md

 # Enhanced Display Posts Shortcode #
 This repository is a fork of the original [Display Posts Shortcode Project](https://github.com/billerickson/display-posts-shortcode "Original Package"), but implements some extra features.
 Therefore, all parameters of the original packages are still working and can be used.
 This fork implements in addition:

 **pagination**
 If there are more posts than you allowed by `posts_per_page` parameter, you can turn on pagination.
 This is a number indicating the id of the shortcode on the page (therefore the number should be unique for each shortcode on your page).
-If `wp_pagenavi` is installed, it will use it.
+If `wp_pagenavi` is installed, it will use it.<br/>
-  Default: -1 (Off)
+Default: -1 (Off)<br/>
 Example: [display-posts pagination="2"]

 **structure**